Written by: Tony Cho

-However in 2011, the Namsan Tower took in another role as the Seoul Metropolitan Government asked the owners of the Namsan Tower (CJ - a chaebol) if they could change the color of the lights on the tower depending on the air pollution as a way to signal warning to citizens in the city.
-Blue and Green lights indicate a goor to ordinary quality of air at 0-50 micrograms per cubed meter, white Yellow and Red on the tower indicates bad to very bad ranging from 51- over 100 micrograms per cubed meter.
-And while these policies were implemented on the tower the tower would still change the color of the tower on special holidays until 2015 when the Seoul Metropolitan Government advised not to do so as not to confuse the citizens.
+However in 2011, the Namsan Tower took in another role as the Seoul Metropolitan Government asked the owners of the Namsan Tower (CJ - a chaebol) if they could regulate the color of the lights on the tower as a way to signal air pollution warnings to citizens in the city.
+Blue and Green lights indicate a good to ordinary quality of air at 0-50 micrograms per cubed meter, while Yellow and Red on the tower indicates bad to very bad ranging from 51- over 100 micrograms per cubed meter.
+And while these policies were implemented on the tower very quickly, the owners would still change the tower to particular colors on special holidays until 2015 when the Seoul Metropolitan Government advised not to do so as not to confuse the citizens.

-Communicating and measuring air pollution has been the most 'effective' or executable policies in Seoul when it comes to the fine dust situation in Korea.
-In 2011 the South Korea government revised the enforcement decree of the framework act on environmental policy by allowing Air Korea to provide real-time data to the public through over 398 urban air networks, road-displacement measuring networks, national environmental measuring networks, and suburban air monitoring networks in 112 cities and counties nationwide.
+Communicating and measuring air pollution has been the most 'effective' or executable set of policies in Seoul when it comes to managing fine dust situation in Korea.
+In 2011 the South Korea government revised the Enforcement Decree of the Framework Act on Environmental Policy by allowing Air Korea to provide real-time data to the public through over 398 urban air networks, road-displacement measuring networks, national environmental measuring networks, and suburban air monitoring networks in 112 cities and counties nationwide.

 However since these actions have been put into palce the actual decrease in air pollution has not changed.
 In fact, government policy on the regulation of air pollution has moved a lot slower.
 Only recently has there been a policy address new factories calculating down the impact of their air pollution.
 The government has done this by creating a new atmospheric exchange standar for fine dust sized less than 2.5 micrograms as well as allow for conducting environemntal quality assessment again when the size of the built factories are bigger than they were planned.